mudasirfayaz/hands-on-python-lab/README.md

-# Python Mini Projects 🐍
+# Python Learning Projects 🐍

 This repository is a curated collection of Python projects created while learning the language.
 Projects are organized by difficulty level and demonstrate growth from beginner to advanced topics.